vuyiswamatyila/Explore-US-Bikeshare-Data/README.md

 SOFTWARE REQUIREMENTS

-To complete the project I used the following software:
+To complete the project, I used the following software:

 Text editor.
 You can use any text editor of your choice.
 I used Visual Studio Code to write the python code.
 Jupyter notebook - to test each module of the project